 When you submit your details, you'll be in safe hands.
-Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
-They are the UK's leading personal injury service.
+At Consumer Injury Claims, we work with various partners.
+All our solicitor partners are regulated by the Solicitors Regulation Authority.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
-National Accident Law may pay us a marketing fee for our services.
+Our Partners may pay us a marketing fee for our services.

-By submitting your personal data, you agree for your details to be sent to National Accident Law so they can contact you to discuss your claim.
+By submitting your personal data, you agree for your details to be provided to our partner upon your request so they can contact you to discuss your claim.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
-Your solicitor will discuss any fees before starting your case.
+Your solicitor will discuss any fees with you before starting your case.